jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01b.md

 They may move through tactuality*.

-> *Superphysics Note: I felt this myself when I touched a Buddha Relic.
-But it was more of the chi of the relic instead of its microvita.
+{{< n n="I felt this myself when I touched a Buddha Relic.
+But it was more of the chi of the relic instead of its microvita." >}}

 3. Visual